-Applications for the 2018/2019 academic year will only be reviewed through ERAS.
-This is for training positions that will begin July 1, 2018.
-All documentation should be uploaded to ERAS by November 1, 2016.
-Applicants can begin uploading their application materials into ERAS in mid-September 2016.
-Look for tentative dates to be posted here for day-long interviews in mid-November and mid-December 2016.
+Applications for the 2020/2021 academic year will only be reviewed through ERAS.
+This is for training positions that will begin July 1 of the following year.
+All documentation should be uploaded to ERAS by November 1 two years prior to the start date.
+Applicants can begin uploading their application materials into ERAS in mid-September—again, two years prior.
+Look for tentative dates to be posted here for day-long interviews in mid-November and mid-December—again, two years prior.
 If you're invited for an interview, you will be contacted through ERAS before these dates.

 You will need to contact your medical school Dean's Office to access the MyERAS web-based application.

 The matching program for Dermatology will coincide with the regular National Resident Matching Program (NRMP).
-The match, which takes place each March, selects residents to begin training July of the following year (i.e., in March 2016, we will pick residents to begin PGY-2 in July 2017).
+The match, which takes place each March, selects residents to begin training July of the following year (e.g., in March 2020, we will pick residents to begin PGY-2 in July 2021).

 Candidates invited to interview will be contacted via email.